mwujek/Senior-Thesis/README.md

 ## now

+- split screen into two sections! (left is possible.
+How do you do two??
+Another object for openCV?)
 - make if/else statements for each of the 16 types (16 Left + 16 Right = 32 total)
 - make this code on a new tab
 - use simple boolean to trigger the attractor position.
 THEN...